-- In the eventuality of a tie on points, the winner will be decided by the person who has taken part in most events out of the eight in the RunDerby race series.
+- In the eventuality of a tie on points, the winner will be decided by the person who has taken part in the most events in the RunDerby race series.
 If the quantity of events is the same then the winner will be decided on their highest points achieved from their highest scoring event in the RunDerby race series.
 If this is also a tie, the winner will be decided on their second highest scoring event, then third and so on.

-Due to the significant amount of time that has been committed to the amendment of the results over the past three years, a new rule was introduced in early 2017 to ease the pressure on those behind the scenes and for the sustainability of the RunDerby Race Series.
+Due to the significant amount of time that has been committed to the amendment of the results, a new rule was introduced in early 2017 to ease the pressure on those behind the scenes and for the sustainability of the RunDerby Race Series.
 The rule is that all results will not be amended when they are made final, being 2 weeks after each race in the race series.

 Therefore it is important that you pay close attention to the three fields below otherwise it may cause duplication’s in the RunDerby Race Series.
 To be included correctly in the RunDerby Race Series, please follow these points: